 |Set Decoration||John McCarthy & Perry Murdock|

-Epilogue – based on the teleplay by Rod Peterson and story by Robert Hamner & Rod Peterson
+Epilogue – based on “The Killer Legend,” a teleplay by Rod Peterson and story by Robert Hamner & Rod Peterson

 (JESS HARPER bandages MORT CORY’s left arm in the Laramie livery stable corral area.
 The “OLD FELLER” who came to town with MORT CORY, is keeping an eye on JOE BARTELL.
 TOM and JULIE WADE are walking off, arm in arm.)

 JESS HARPER: Well, there goes one gunslinger that might end up better than most.

 MORT CORY: I sure hope so, Jess.
 I’m goin’ to start the wheels turnin’ to get him a full pardon.

 JESS HARPER: Ah, ya think Milt Lane oughta be forced to pay him some damages.